 He had said a heavy snow squall had just rolled thru about 1 hr before I arrived.
 I like these types of dealers.
 Small personal & friendly.
 If I buy a BMW it will be from this guy!

 Oh my, what did I find.
 My very first bike ever.
-Even the colour I had.
+Even the color I had.
 Boy was this thing beautiful.
 This was the bike that got me started in biking.
 I use to tie a old sleeping bag to the back, and just ride around MA.
 Sometimes just pulling over in a large field and spending the night sleeping on the ground next to her.
 I had a lot of fun on that bike.
 I even rode it to school during the winter of 84-85, no gerbins then!

 By this time I figured I should head back, the sky was getting dark and I was afraid I would need something like this if it started to snow.